manuel-192/Antergos/Antergos-packages-aur/README.md

 And you don't have to add the pacman key (gpg key) anymore if you already have done so.
 <br><br>
-Currently (2019-Mar-16) this repo includes the following AUR packages:
+Currently (2019-Mar-17) this repo includes the following AUR packages:
 - bashdb
 - ccrypt
+- pacman-aur
 - python3-gpg_batch_sign
 - repo-add_and_sign
 - virtualbox-ext-oracle